Aclima/map-prototype-example/README.md

 Make sure you have node 18 installed.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage npm versions, but you can also install node 18 [here](https://nodejs.org/en/download/package-manager).

+You can clone this template from Github or using the create-next-app CLI.

+### Github Template

+Use the following [instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) to create a new repository from this template.

+### create-next-app

 Create a clone of the repository with:

 ```bash